47degrees/fp-with-arrow-videos/Kleisli.md

 ---

 # Kleisli :: FlatMap
-The `flatMap` function map the `Kleisli` output into another `Kleisli`
+The `flatMap` function maps the `Kleisli` output into another `Kleisli`

-with the same input type and monadic context
+with the same input type and monadic context:

 ```kotlin
 import arrow.data.fix